RobiNN1/PHP-UI-Kit/docs/layout/grid.md

 </div>
 ```

-## Another possible value

-100% of width on mobile, 50% on larger screen.
+## Column sizes

 Depending on the framework, multiple values can be added.
 However, the recommended maximum is 4 values.

+In the example below, the output will be
+100% width on mobile, 50% on a larger screen.

 ```php
 echo grid_open([100, 50]);